wmww/Python-plus-plus/guide.md

 	#define comment // else block
 end
 ```
-You can have as many else if blocks as you want.
+You can have as many elif blocks as you want.
 The else block is optional, but must use the syntax `elif always` (never `else`).
 Note that you only use one `end` at the end of everything.

 ## Arrays
 Python++ supports simple dynamically sized arrays.
 Here is an example: